Uniquely tailored support for people with Acquired Brain Injury and other Neurological Conditions

 Concussion Management Services

 Our Concussion Management service is personally tailored and begins with a thorough clinical assessment to determine the best path to recovery.

 Treatment varies based on your needs – it might include Physiotherapy, Occupational Therapy, Exercise Physiology, Speech Pathology, Psychology and/or Social Work.

 We provide advice on strategies and exercises that can be incorporated into your daily life to aid your recovery, and help you to return to your previous level of activity.

-After your initial assessment and the establishment of your treatment plan our team of allied health clinicians will monitor your progress and support you through your recovery, incorporating the neccessary changes to your treatment plan as your recovery progresses.
+After your initial assessment and the establishment of your treatment plan our team of allied health clinicians will monitor your progress and support you through your recovery, incorporating the necessary changes to your treatment plan as your recovery progresses.